CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (2) Expenditures, rather than expenses, are recognized in the accounting period in which the fund liability is incurred, if measurable, except for unmatured interest on general long-term debt.

-(a) Municipalities shall use the accrual basis of accounting for:
+(a) Municipalities shall use the accrual basis for:

 (1) Proprietary funds;

-(b) Under the accrual basis of accounting, transactions shall be classified by fund and for:
+(b) Under the accrual basis transactions shall be classified by fund and for:

 (3) Balance sheet by balance sheet account.

-(c) Municipalities shall, for purposes of filing Form MS-5, Annual City/Town Financial Report, use the modified accrual basis of accounting for all:
+(a) Municipalities shall use the modified accrual basis of accounting for all:

 (1) Governmental funds;